Advanced automation

 Machines today, such as industrial machinery, are designed to be looked after and serviced by people, and it would likely need artificial intelligence beyond our current capabilities to maintain or repair these systems completely autonomously.
 However it is feasible to design them from the outset to be maintained autonomously; designed in a modular fashion with components easily removed and replaced by another machine, and embedded wired or wireless sensors giving the ability to diagnose faults on all significant parts.

-Many parameters can now be sensed with solid-state or micro sensors, manufactured on tiny silicon chips, which can be embedded within functioning machines.
-If the signatures from multiple sensors relating to each component function of a machine is known when operating within normal bounds, it provides a method for pin-pointing problems with great accuracy.
-Vibration, temperature, rotation, pressure, distance, voltage and acceleration as examples.
-Operations can be assessed in real-time and if there is a failure then the defective parts, or whole assemblies can then be replaced without requiring human intervention.
+Many parameters can now be sensed with solid-state sensors, manufactured on tiny silicon chips, which can be embedded within functioning machines.
+If the signatures from multiple sensors relating to each machine function is known when operating within normal bounds, it provides a method for pin-pointing problems with great accuracy.
+Vibration, temperature, rotation, pressure, distance, voltage, acceleration and structural integrity as examples.
+This already happens to a certain extent on machines today such as vehicles but it only applies to a small sub-set of vital components.

 edit